Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana Tech has combined with its opponents to score more than 64.5 points in all three games this season.
+- Louisiana Tech and its opponents have combined to go over the current 64.5-point total in all three games this season.

-- The two teams combine to average 59.4 points per game, 5.1 less than the total in this contest.
+- Saturday's total is 5.1 points higher than the combined 59.4 PPG average of the two teams.

-- The 68.4 points per game these two squads have allowed to opponents this season are 3.9 more than the 64.5 total in this contest.
+- This contest's total is 3.9 points fewer than the 68.4 these two squads combine to give up per game in 2021.

 - In 2021, games involving the Mean Green have averaged a total of 66.5 points, 2.0 more than the set over/under in this contest.